hazelcast-guides/event-driven-microservices-lab/README.md

 > __TIP__
 >
 > Make sure you are familiar with the `mapsStateful` method of `StreamStageWithKey`
+> Also, be sure to have a look at the `CardState` class.

 In this lab, you will need to both read information that is not on the event (the authorization limit and the amount authorized) and possibly update